A Synthetic Benchmark for Collaborative 3D Semantic Occupancy Prediction in V2X-Enabled Autonomous Driving: Conclusion

 \section{Conclusion}

 We presented Co3SOP, a synthetic benchmark for collaborative 3D semantic occupancy prediction, built upon high-fidelity simulation and comprehensive voxel annotations.
-Unlike prior datasets limited by LiDAR sparsity, Co3SOP leverages a custom-designed voxel annotation pipeline to provide complete and fine-grained semantic voxel labels, enabling robust evaluation of multi-agent perception systems.
+Unlike prior datasets which are limited by LiDAR sparsity, Co3SOP leverages a custom-designed voxel annotation pipeline to provide complete and fine-grained semantic voxel labels, enabling robust evaluation of multi-agent perception systems.
 We further proposed Co3SOP-Base, a baseline framework incorporating confidence and alignment aware masked voxel deformable attention for multi-agent feature fusion.
-Extensive experiments demonstrate the effectiveness of V2V collaboration in improving perception performance, especially in distant or occluded regions.
-The proposed Co3SOP serves as a dedicated resource for advancing research in voxel-level 3D scene understanding under collaborative scenarios.
+Extensive experiments demonstrate the effectiveness of V2V collaboration in improving perception performance.
+This work addresses the critical gap in collaborative 3D voxel-level understanding by providing both a benchmark and a baseline, paving the way for safer and more robust autonomous driving systems.